 cmi5 is a contemporary elearning specification intended to take advantage of the Experience API as a communications protocol and data model while providing definition for necessary components for system interoperability such as packaging, launch, credential handshake, and consistent information model.
 It is the culmination of a great deal of work starting from an AICC working group and brought to release by pioneers of the xAPI community under the stewardship of ADL, all of whom have extensive experience in the elearning specification authoring space.
 It was released for production use in June of 2016, and implementations of both parts of a cmi5 system are now available.

 cmi5 introduces a new “manifest” like file named `cmi5.xml` that contains XML metadata that describes a Course Structure which is a series of containers (Blocks) and Assignable Units (AUs).
-This file is stored in a ZIP file and is provided to cmi5 compatible launching systems (LMSs) for import.
+This file is usually stored in a ZIP file, but can simply be an XML file, and is provided to cmi5 compatible launching systems (LMSs) for import.
 An AU is the launchable content in this type of package, and the content assets may be included inside of the package or hosted remotely.

 The cmi5 launch mechanism is very similar to existing models and provides several important pieces of information to AUs during launch.
 While a browser will be a common launch platform, other launch scenarios are supported such as simulators, mobile apps, etc. The launch process includes capturing statements from both the launching system and the content, providing content with a Experience API context template to leverage in statement creation, making learner preferences available, and generally establishing a learning session.

 As part of the launch process the AU retrieves credentials from the launching system in a separate request which allows those credentials to only be provided once, making them inherently more secure than previous credentialing processes.
 Credentials are expected to be tied to a specific session, expirable, and generally include limited permissions when accessing the LRS endpoint.